Achilles Tendon Rupture

 Brace, splint, or cast:

 - A cast may be needed for 2 months or more.
 Your foot will be positioned in the cast with your toes pointing slightly down.
-Your PHP will change your cast and your foot position several times while your tendon heals.
-Do not move or put weight on your foot until your PHP tells you it is okay.
+Your healthcare provider will change your cast and your foot position several times while your tendon heals.
+Do not move or put weight on your foot until your healthcare provider tells you it is okay.

 - A leg brace or splint may be needed to help keep your foot from moving while your tendon heals.